-FAST Act links transportation plans, programs, and projects to the goals of preserving community quality and protecting the environment.
+It is important to implement quality projects.
+Relative to the BIL/IIJA, quality is defined by the declaration of policy included as the act.
+Legislation links transportation plans, programs, and projects to the goals of preserving community quality and protecting the environment.
 Surface Transportation Block Grant should provide leadership by example for this new direction in federal transportation policy.